fiduswriter/simple-datatables/docs/documentation/API.md

 ---

 ### data
-#### type `Array`
+#### type `Object`

-Returns a collection of all [`HTMLTableRowElement`s](https://developer.mozilla.org/en/docs/Web/API/HTMLTableRowElement) in the table.
+The data of the table, containing two parts: `headings` and `data` (contents of the tables).

+* `headings`: An array of **header cells**.

+* `data`: An array of rows of data.
+Each row consists of an array of **content cells**.

+**Header cells** are objects with these fields:

+* `data` (any, required): The headers data in it's original format.

+* `type` (string, optional): "node" in case of the data field is an array of DiffDOM nodes.

+* `text` (string, ptional): In case the browser's automatic conversion of the data field to a string to display in a browser is not working correctly, this field can be sued to control what is being rendered.

+**Content cells** are also obejcts with the same fields as **header fields** and additionally with this field:

+* `order` (string or integer, optional): Used for sorting in case and is useful if the `data` field cannot be used for sorting.

 ---

 ### data-index
 #### type `Integer`

-All rows in the `data` array have a custom propery named `data-index`.
+All rows in the `data.data` array have a custom propery named `data-index`.
 This represents the position in the `data` array.
 It can be useful for getting the correct position of a row as the native `rowIndex` property may be either `-1` if the row isn't rendered or incorrect if you're on any other page than page 1.

 Also, in some browsers, the first row of a `tbody` element will have a `rowIndex` of `1` instead of `0` as they take the `thead` row as the first row.